MUDARRAJ STATION

 Looking southwards from the roof of Mudarraj Station in the direction of Hedia.
 TE Lawrence's second attack on the line took place at Km 1121 (measured from Damascus), 4.5 kms south of the station building

-Following his attack on Abu Na'am Station, Lawrence continued up the line in April 1917 towards Mudarraj Station (he calls it Madahrij), 17 kilometres north of Hedia.
+Following his attack on Abu Na'am Station, Lawrence continued southwards up the line in April 1917 towards Mudarraj Station (he calls it Madahrij), 17 kilometres north of Hedia.
 The raiding party comprised 40 Juhanni tribesmen and a machine-gun crew of 13.
-Approaching the railway through rain and a bitter wind, they could hear the food-call of Turkish bugles at Mudarraj, below which they intended to operate.
+Approaching the railway through rain and a bitter wind, the party could hear the food-call of Turkish bugles at Mudarraj Station, below which they intended to carry out their raid.
 'So we steered on the hateful noise, hateful because it spoke of supper and of tents, whereas we were shelterless, and on such a night could not hope to make ourselves a fire and bake bread from the flour and water in our saddle-bags, and consequently must go hungry'.

 A line of graves to the east of Mudarraj Station bears witness to the hardships of everyday life for the garrisons of the Hejaz Railway as well as the wartime toll of defending the station against Bedouin attack